 Whether you want plan for the future, need assistance with guardianship or estate administration, or are facing difficulties in probate court, Christopher Wintter and his associates will work tirelessly to protect the rights and interests of you and your family.

-Christopher Q. Wintter, Esq: A Probate Lawyer You Can Trust
+Christopher Q. Wintter, Esq: A Florida Probate Lawyer You Can Trust

 Firm founder Christopher Q. Wintter, Esq has been practicing law for more than 28 years, setting himself apart as a leader in Florida-area estate, trust, and probate.
 Mr. Wintter is a seasoned lawyer who received his Juris Doctor from Duke University School of Law and his BS in Accounting from the University of Florida, and he is one of less than 340 Florida lawyers who have been certified by the Florida Bar in wills, trusts, and estates.

 Since earing his J.D., Mr. Wintter has been awarded the AV Preeminent Rating with LexisNexis Martindale Hubbell in recognition of his excellence in the courtroom and his commitment to legal ethics, and has been included in Florida Super Lawyers magazine in 2011, 2012, 2014-2016 and and selected for inclusion in the Best Lawyers in America in 2016.
 His commitment to his clients and unparalleled expertise in this distinctive area of the law has earned him the respect of colleagues, competitors, adversaries, and judges.